probcomp/bayeslite/doc/bql.rst

 ``SIMULATE <colnames> FROM <population> [MODELED BY <g>] [USING [MODEL <num>] [MODELS <num0>-<num1>]] [GIVEN <constraints>] [LIMIT <limit>]``

    Select the requested *colnames* from rows sampled from *population*.
-   *Constraints* is a comma-separated list of constraints of the form
+   The *constraints* is a comma-separated list of constraints of the form

       ``<colname> = <expression>``